michael-milette/moodle-filter_filtercodes/README.md

 * {courseprogress}: (ALPHA) Displays course progress status in words.
 Only works within a course.
 * {courseprogressbar}: (ALPHA) Displays course progress status as a status bar.
 Only works within a course.
 * {coursecards}: (ALPHA) Display available courses as cards.
 Has only been tested on Front Page.
+* {categorycards}: (ALPHA) Display top level categories as cards.
+Has only been tested on Front Page.
 * {course_fields}: Displays the custom course fields.
 NOTE: Respects a custom course field's Visible To setting.
 * {course_field_shortname} : Display's custom course field.
 Replace "shortname" with the shortname of a custom course field all in lowercase.
 NOTE: Respects a custom course field's Visible To setting.
 * {courseimage} : Display's the course image.